 Why Is Long-Term Residential Treatment Best?

-- NIDA states that this is the optimal treatment duration since any program that lasts less than 90 days (3 months) lack efficacy.
+- NIDA states that this is the optimal treatment duration since any program that lasts less than 90 days (3 months) lacks efficacy.
 NIDA also states that significantly longer stays are associated with better outcomes.

 - The Residential Substance Abuse Treatment for State Prisoners Program requires that state and local treatments last 6-12 months and jail-based treatments last at least three months to qualify for funding.
 This is based on increased efficacy over long periods of time.